joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 - ⚡️ **Fully Async:** Leverage the power of asynchronous programming.
 - 🚀 **FastAPI:** Utilize FastAPI for rapid API development.
-- 🧰 **SQLModel 2.0:** Seamlessly integrates with SQLAlchemy 2.0 for versatile Python SQL operations, reducing the mapping between persistence and transport classes.
+- 🧰 **SQLModel:** Seamlessly integrates with SQLAlchemy 2.0 for versatile Python SQL operations, reducing the mapping between persistence and transport classes.
 Using Pydantic v2 can result in performance improvements from 5x to 50x compared to Pydantic v1.
 - 🔐 **JWT User Authentication:** Secure user authentication using JSON Web Tokens.
 - 🍪 **Cookie-based Refresh Token:** Implement a refresh token mechanism using cookies.
 - 🏬 **Easy Redis Caching:** Utilize Redis for simple and effective caching.